Nexirift/support/docs/legal/privacy-policy.md

 ### Federation

 Your public data is shared with other Fediverse instances according to ActivityPub protocol standards.
-We cannot control how other instances handle your data.
+We cannot control how other instances handle your public data.

-### No Analytics or Advertising
+### No Analytics

-We do not use third-party analytics, advertising networks, or tracking services.
+We do not use third-party analytics, mainstream advertising networks, or tracking services.
 Errors may be tracked and stored on-site.

 ## Legal Basis (Australian Privacy Principles)